icopy-site/awesome/docs/awesome/awesome-composer.md

 - [Composer-Cleaner](https://github.com/dg/composer-cleaner) - The tool removes unnecessary files and directories from the vendor directory.
 - [Composer-Ignore-Plugin](https://github.com/lichunqiang/composer-ignore-plugin) - Enables you to remove files and folders from the vendor folder (to make a cleaner and smaller deployment to production).
 It's an alternative to `.gitattributes`.
 - [Composer-Vendor-Cleaner](https://github.com/liborm85/composer-vendor-cleaner) - Plugin removes unnecessary development files and directories from `vendor` directory by glob pattern syntax.
+- [Composer-Skrub](https://github.com/ssx/skrub) - The plugin helps to remove junk from Composer installations and trim build sizes.
 - [Drupal Vendor Hardening Composer Plugin](https://github.com/drupal/core-vendor-hardening) - Removes extraneous directories from the project's vendor directory & adds .htaccess and web.config files to the root of the project's vendor directory.
 - [Composer-Shared-Package-Plugin](https://github.com/Letudiant/composer-shared-package-plugin) - Allows you to share selected packages between your projects by creating symlinks.
 - [Composer-Symlinker](https://github.com/e-picas/composer-symlinker) - Enables you to load packages from different directories (instead of loading them from /vendor).
 - [Prestissimo](https://github.com/hirak/prestissimo) - A parallel downloader using `phpext_curl`.
-- [Composer-Curl-Plugin](https://github.com/ngyuki/composer-curl-plugin) - The plugin use phpext_curl for downloading packages.
+- [Composer-Curl-Plugin](https://github.com/ngyuki/composer-curl-plugin) - The plugin uses `phpext_curl` for downloading packages.
 - [Composer-Custom-Directory-Installer](https://github.com/mnsami/composer-custom-directory-installer) - A composer plugin, to install different types of composer packages in custom directories outside the default composer installation path (vendor folder).
 - [Composer-Dependency-Analyzer](https://packagist.org/packages/jms/composer-deps-analyzer) - Allows you to build a dependency graph for an installed composer project.
 - [Graph-Composer](https://github.com/clue/graph-composer) - Provides a graph visualization for your project's `composer.json` and its dependencies.
 - [PackageVersions](https://github.com/Ocramius/PackageVersions) - Provides a very quick and easy access to installed composer dependency versions.
 - [PackageVersions Deprecated](https://github.com/composer/package-versions-deprecated) - Is a fork of Ocramius/PackageVersions providing compatibility with Composer 1 and 2 on PHP 7+.
-- [Composer Locator](https://github.com/mindplay-dk/composer-locator) - Provides a means of locating the installation path for a given Composer package name.
+- [Composer-Locator](https://github.com/mindplay-dk/composer-locator) - Provides a means of locating the installation path for a given Composer package name.
 - [PackageInfo](https://github.com/ThaDafinser/PackageInfo) - Enables you to retrieve all package informations (like version, tag, release date, description).
 - [Composer-Git-Hooks](https://github.com/BrainMaestro/composer-git-hooks) - A library for easily managing git hooks in your composer config.
 - [Symfony-Flex](https://github.com/symfony/flex) - Provides [recipe-based](https://github.com/symfony/recipes) installation and configuration management for Symfony packages.